 2. Sync.com – Zero-knowledge cloud storage based in Canada

-The next secure cloud storage service we will examine is Sync.com.
-While Sync.com offers plans for every type of user (individual to enterprise), it is probably best suited for individual users.
-Their zero-knowledge infrastructure looks to be as secure as you can get, although they haven’t published any third-party test results or audits (yet).
-If you can get by with 5 GB of storage, and don’t mind the lack of a Linux sync client, you should definitely check out their free plan.
+Number 2 on our list is Sync.com.
+Sync.com offers plans for every type of user (individual to enterprise), but we think it is probably best for individual users.
+Their zero-knowledge infrastructure looks to be as secure as you can get, although they still haven’t published any third-party test results.
+If you only need a small amount of storage (5 GB), and don’t need a Linux sync client, their free plan could be ideal for you.

 3. NordLocker – Versatile encryption and cloud storage system